-I’ve got an intern, she’s starting in a couple of weeks from the time I publish this and she’ll be learning the way of the warrior during the month of June.
+I’ve got an intern, she’s starting in a couple of weeks and she’ll be learning the way of the warrior during the month of June.

-I just sent her an email with a few questions, first some basic questions asking about her choice of gear and editing software; then a couple of questions about her interest and views on photography.
+I just sent her an email with a few questions like her choice of gear and editing software; I also asked her about her interest and views on photography.
 I’d like to know what she wants to photograph commercially and what she likes to photograph at a personal level.
-I want to see where her balance is.
+I want to know where her balance is.

-In my case, I do portraiture; at least once a month I try to get some portraits done with a model and a makeup artist or stylist and come up with a fun, creative and challenging idea to photograph.
-I have a separate Instagram account for this @el_pinche_xavo (look on the right-hand side of this blog) so the photography doesn’t clash with my professional work.
+In my case, I do portraiture, street photography and fine art.
+At least once a month I try to get something either with a model and a makeup artist or stylist or get out there and shoot what interests me from everyday life.
+I have a separate Instagram account for this: @xavogram so the photography doesn’t clash with my professional work.

 Have you got balance in your photography?
 How do you deal with not burning out as a photographer?
 Let me know in the comments below and please share this if you think someone can benefit from it.